 Now, when you understand how to customize the Amasty Advanced Search Magento 2 extension, let’s see how it works on the frontend.

-On the first click, a list of recent searches is displayed.
+On the first click, the autocomplete search window displays the lists of popular and recent searches.
 Start typing a query, and you will see the suggested categories and products.
 Price, image, title, and Add to Cart button are shown for each product.
 You can also customize their appearance.
-A search popup with CMS pages appears as well.
+A block with recent searches appears as well.
 The following gif image illustrates how the Magento 2 advanced search works:

 Now it is possible to utilize blog pages and blog categories created with Amasty Blog Pro for performing the search.